Find a Financial Advisor

 Great tips.
 I like to ask what they invest in personally, what their strategy is, and how they get paid.
 There’s a big difference if they get paid on how well your portfolio performs vs. a commission off the investments they sell you.

-4. Jonathan Browne Says:
+Jonathan Browne says

 Perhaps the best tactic is really to be your OWN financial advisor.
 With the current state of the economy, do you really trust other people to invest your money?
 No one really knows the nature of the game right now.
 It’s all changing too fast.
 Be very careful about making investments.
 The most important, and simple, piece of financial advice you could ever get is to minimize your expenses, pay off any debts, and create some passive income.